faceleg/pagesofinterest.net/_posts/2023-11-20-an-engineers-tools-yours-for-life.md

 ## Solution Part #2: A New Physical Input Method

-{% picture jpt-webp "images/an-engineers-tools-yours-for-life-hands.jpg" --alt {{ Kinesis Advantage360 }} --picture class="post-inline-image-left" %}
+{% picture post-inline "images/an-engineers-tools-yours-for-life-hands.jpg" --alt {{ Kinesis Advantage360 }} --picture class="post-inline-image-left" %}

 Months into my new job, responsible for technology within a small company, doing my work and fixing any mistakes or omissions by the team, the pain came back with a vengeance.